Skip to content

 • transform - contains the Hydrolix transform telling the system how to interpret and manage the incoming data.

-• data - the data that is to be inserted into the table.
+• data - the data to be inserted into the table.

 $ curl -s \